-Based on the methodology listed below, the CEO and the NEOs are provided with an annual base salary to compensate them for services rendered during the year.
-Base salary ranges for executive officers are determined according to position and responsibility by using the market data provided by Towers Watson (both survey and proxy data).
+Based on the methodology described below, the CEO and the NEOs are provided with an annual base salary to compensate them for services rendered during the year.
+Base salary ranges for executive officers are determined according to position and responsibility by using the market data provided by Towers Watson.

 The Compensation Committee reviews the base salary of all executive officers at least annually.
 The factors that influence the Compensation Committee's decisions regarding base salary include: levels of pay among executives in the utility and diversified energy industry, level of responsibilities and job complexity, experience and breadth of knowledge.
-In setting the annual base salary for the CEO and the NEOs, the Compensation Committee considers the market data provided by Towers Watson to set salary levels based on benchmark data for each NEO.
+In setting the annual base salary for the CEO and the NEOs, the Compensation Committee considers the market data provided by Towers Watson.
 The Compensation Committee also takes into account that each NEO has responsibilities that include both electric and natural gas utility operations, as well as subsidiary operations.
 In addition, the Compensation Committee recognizes that the Company operates in several states, thereby requiring quality relationships and interaction with multiple regulatory agencies.

-2010 Base Salaries
+2011 Base Salaries

 In addition to considering the factors noted above, the Compensation Committee also reviews performance results for the year to determine how the CEO performed against specific metrics and operational goals established at the beginning of the year.
-Upon reviewing the metric goals, the Compensation Committee agreed that the CEO had met the established metrics.
+For 2011, the Compensation Committee agreed that the CEO had met the established metrics.
 The Compensation Committee also reviewed all NEOs performance rating to assure they received a "fully meets" or higher rating.
-The Compensation Committee noted that for 2009 they had agreed to hold all NEOs salaries at the 2008 level.
-Because no increases were given in 2009, the current market data showed that several NEOs other than the CEO were below market levels of base salary.
-The Compensation Committee agreed to make adjustments for all NEOs other than the CEO.
-The average pay adjustment for all NEOs other than the CEO was 3.2%, ranging from 2.9% to 3.4%.
-Mr. Morris did not receive a salary increase in 2010 since his salary was in line with the market data.
+The Compensation Committee noted that the current market data showed that several NEOs and the CEO were below market levels of base salary.
+The Compensation Committee agreed to make adjustments for all NEOs and the CEO.
+The average pay adjustment for all NEOs other than the CEO was 3.3%, ranging from 1.7% to 6.2%.
+Mr. Morris received a 6.3% salary increase in 2011 since his salary was below market levels and had not been adjusted since 2008.